cs1302uga/cs1302-tutorials/lambda/lambda.md

 Now, let's take a deep dive into `pow2`.
 This variable has type `KeepItReal` and it currently refers to a `SquareIt` object.
 When we call `pow2.apply(n)`, we're calling `apply(n)` on that `SquareIt` object.
 Something similar is happening with `pow3`.

+### Usual Way to Implement

+With the previous example in mind, let's omit `SquareIt.java` and `CubeIt.java` entirely.
-With that in mind, the code below does exactly the same using **lamdbda expressions** without the need to create separate `.java` files:
+The code below does almost the same using **lamdbda expressions** without the need to create those separate `.java` files:

 ```java
 // in any class